Halloween parties are so much fun. There are costumes, music, decorations, candy,and spooky foods

 4. The child holding the pumpkin when the music stops is out.
-Repeat until their 1 child left.
-Last child standing/sitting is the winner.
+Repeat until their one child left.
+The last child standing/sitting is the winner.

 Materials: Jar, Candy Corn, paper, pen

-1. While counting, fill up jar with candy corn.
+1. While counting, fill up the jar with candy corn.

-2. Write down number and place it in your pocket.
+2. Write down the number and place it in your pocket.

-3. When children arrive at the party have them guess how many candy corns are in the jar.
-Make sure you write down each child’s name and the number they guessed on the piece of paper.
+3. When children arrive at the party, have them guess how many candy corns are in the jar.
+Make sure you write down each child’s name and the number they guessed on the paper.

-4. At the end of the party announce the child’s name who came the closest to the number of candy’s in the jar.
+4. At the end of the party, announce the child’s name who came the closest to the number of candies in the jar.